 First, take a look at the VIDEO RECIPE eggplant meatballs, so some of the work will already be almost done.

 Clean the aubergines by removing the pigeon and cut into cubes.
 Boil them in boiling salted water for 15 minutes or until they become translucent.
 You can also steam them or microwave them, in this way they will absorb less water and reduce the period during which they will have to lose liquid.

 Drain the eggplant and put them in a colander with a weight above: should lose more water can.
-I suggest you let them drain for a couple of hours, pressing the surface every now and then.
+I suggest you let them go for a couple of hours, pressing the surface every now and then.

 Put the eggplant pulp in a bowl.
-Add chopped garlic and herbs, then the egg, Parmesan cheese and breadcrumbs.
-Add salt and pepper and stir to mix the dough.
+Add the chopped garlic and herbs, then the egg, Parmesan cheese and breadcrumbs.
+Combine salt and pepper and stir to mix the dough.
 I suggest you prepare the dough in advance and leave it for a couple of hours in the refrigerator, so you'll form the meatballs much more easily.